andresja75/webserv/README.md

   - root: the default root directory of the server
   - name: the name of the server
   - cgi_path: the path to the executable
-  - max_request_size: maximum size of the request that is allowed
+  - max_request_size: maximum size of the request that is allowed (better use max_body_size)
+  - timeout: seconds of timeout of connection
   - error_page:
     - path: the path to the error page
     - status_code: the status code of the error